Blocked Nose Yoga: Clear Sinuses with Targeted Pranayama and Poses

 Research has shown that yoga can effectively manage headaches, in regards to the intensity of the pain experienced during an attack and the frequency of their overall occurrence.
 So try some yoga instead, and see if you can actually get to the root cause of your suffering, by releasing tension in the muscles, draining the sinuses and dissolving congestion.

-Yoga therapy for sinusitis
+Blocked Nose Yoga therapy for sinusitis

 Sinusitis is a condition where there is inflammation present in the membrane lining the sinuses and the suffering can be much more severe than that caused by seasonal allergies or other environmental allergens.
 There can be facial pressure, nasal congestion and discharge, pain in the face, jaw and teeth and even a diminished sense of smell.
 The most typical form of intervention is a course of antibiotics, which the body can develop resistances to over time and can wreak havoc on gut health.
+Research was conducted in order to find out whether or not there is a scientific basis for yoga therapy in the treatment of sinusitis and found that some Yogic Pranayama techniques are highly effective in ventilating the sinuses.

 Conclusion